tlee753/tlee753.github.io/_pages/vape.md

 </style>

 ### Introduction
 Oh yes, that name is definitely intentional.
 VAPE is cool right?
 Well this has everything to do with clouds, except there made out of actually poisonous sulfuric acid.
-This is my "bare minimum engineering approach" research into what a low cost, sustained Venutian Atmosopheric Probe Explorer (VAPE) might look like.
+This is my "bare minimum engineering approach" research into what a low cost, sustained Venusian Atmosopheric Probe Explorer (VAPE) might look like.

 <br>